Fact-checked by the SnapMessages editorial team

 Should You Disable Bloatware to Speed Up Old Android?

-Disabling pre-installed apps that you never use — commonly called bloatware — is one of the most effective sustained optimizations you can make.
+Disabling pre-installed apps you never use is one of the most effective sustained optimizations available.
 Disabled apps cannot run in the background, push notifications, or consume RAM.

 Go to Settings > Apps > See All Apps, then tap the three-dot menu and select “Show system apps.”
 Common bloatware targets include carrier-installed apps, manufacturer browser duplicates, and pre-loaded games.
 You cannot uninstall these, but selecting “Disable” prevents them from running entirely.
 According to MakeUseOf’s Android bloatware removal guide, the average Android device ships with 20–40 pre-installed apps, many of which run background services.